 The Roundabout of the Sea by Alejandro Colunga - Surrealism Statues

-The Boy on the Horse by Rafael Zamarripas – Little Seahorse statue has become one of two man symbols of Puerto Vallarta.
+The Boy on the Horse by Rafael Zamarripa's – Little Seahorse statue has become one of the two-man symbols of Puerto Vallarta.
 The other being Guadalupe Parish.

 The Church of Our Lady of Guadalupe is a beautiful church topped with a crown.

-There was a wedding going on – it was a wonderful ceremony filled with family, friends and many tourists.
+There was a wedding going on – it was a beautiful ceremony filled with family, friends, and many tourists.